ory/docs/docs/oathkeeper/index.md

 2. **Authentication:** Oathkeeper can validate credentials via a variety of methods like Bearer Token, Basic Authorization, or cookie.
 Invalid credentials result in denial of the request.
-The "internal" session state (e.g. user ID) of valid (authenticated) credentials becomes input for the next steps.
+The "internal" session state (such as the user ID) of valid (authenticated) credentials becomes input for the next steps.
 3. **Authorization:** Access Rules can check permissions.
 To secure, for example, an API that requires admin privileges, configure the authorizer to check if the user ID from step 2 has the "admin" permission or role.
    Oathkeeper supports a variety of authorizers.
-Failed authorization (e.g. user doesn't have role "admin") results denial of the request.
+Failed authorization (for example user doesn't have role "admin") results denial of the request.
 4. **Mutation:** The Access Rule can add session data to the HTTP request that it forwards to the upstream API.
 For example, the mutator could add